Beyond the Studio: Internships, intensives and international tours make up USC Kaufman student summers

 From performance to the professional sector

 For senior Paulo Hernandez-Farella, this summer marked a transition from performance to the professional sector of the arts.
-A minor in Nonprofit, Philanthropy and Volunteerism through the Price School of Public Policy— and currently, working towards completing a Master’s in Public Administration through the USC Progressive Degree Program— Hernandez-Farella put his knowledge to work through an internship at The Music Center in Los Angeles.
+A minor in Nonprofit, Philanthropy and Volunteerism through the Price School of Public Policy— and currently, working towards completing a Master’s in Public Administration through the USC Progressive Degree Program— Hernandez-Farella put their knowledge to work through an internship at The Music Center in Los Angeles.
 This opportunity was sponsored by the Los Angeles County Arts Commission, which funds over 170 interns each summer working with different arts nonprofits.

-“At USC, every guest and professor has emphasized the importance of building bridges between artists, and I hold that true to my work at The Music Center,” he said.
+“At USC, every guest and professor has emphasized the importance of building bridges between artists, and I hold that true to my work at The Music Center,” they said.
 “It is my goal to one day be the head of a top arts institution that not only brings great art to its city, but also allows room and a place for the creative process of so many L.A.-based dancers and artists.”

 Outside of Los Angeles, students like senior Satori Folkes-Stone were able to explore their creative processes in less familiar territory.
 Folkes-Stone traveled to Montreal to participate in the Springboard Danse Montreal intensive, where she found herself as one of 14 women cast in a piece by modern choreographer Margie Gillis—an experience she claims has forever changed her.